dezashibi-c/.github/profile/README.md

 ## Objectives

 - **Skill Demonstration**: Highlight my proficiency in C programming through various projects.
+Also demonstrations of repository management, problem solving, patches, etc by simulating real-life situations.
+Most of these also have been reflected in the readme files of the repos to show knowledge management and keeping lesson learned materials.
 - **Educational Resource**: Provide a comprehensive code base for beginners and enthusiasts to learn and reference.
 - **Collaboration**: Encourage contributions and collaboration from other C developers and learners.